nocapro/scn-ts-core/docs/flow.todo.md

+no need fs, this is in-memory based programmatic api

+===

 ** SCN is A hyper-efficient, language-agnostic representation of your codebase's structure, API, and inter-file relationships.
 Unlock unparalleled context for Large Language Models (LLMs) and advanced code analysis, using a fraction of the tokens.**

 please develop the `src` logic files in production ready manner, also follow below rules;